 Approved 1981

-Also offered as: Dual Degree –Concurrent Degree M.S.W./M.P.H.
+Also offered as: Concurrent Degree M.S.W./M.P.H.

 CONTACT INFORMATION

 College: Behavioral & Community

 Sciences

 Department: School of Social Work (SOK)

 Contact Information: www.grad.usf.edu

 MAJOR INFORMATION

 The School of Social Work offers a program leading to a Master of Social Work (M.S.W.) degree.
 The Major is fully accredited by the Council on Social Work Education.
 A concurrent degree option is available with Public Health/Maternal and Child Health or Behavioral Health.
 The primary objective of the major is preparation of the graduate for professional social work practice through acquisition of specialized knowledge and skills necessary for clinical practice with individuals, families, and groups.
 The secondary objectives of the M.S.W. are: